Hafiz Nor

-Mohammad Hafiz bin Mohd Nor (born 22 August 1988) is a Singaporean professional footballer who plays as a full-back or winger for Singapore Premier League club Lion City Sailors and the Singapore national team.
+Mohd Hafiz bin Mohd Nor (born 22 August 1988) is a Singaporean professional footballer who plays either as a winger or full-back for Singapore Premier League club Lion City Sailors and the Singapore national team.

 Club career

 Tanjong Pagar United

 A late bloomer, Hafiz began his professional football career with Tanjong Pagar United in the S.League in 2011, at the age of 22.
 After joining Home United in 2012, Hafiz return to Tanjong Pagar in the mid transfer for the remaining of the 2012 and 2013 S.League season.
 He won the S.League Goal of the Season award in 2013 and earned himself his first call-up for Singapore.

 Home United

-After 1 year with Tanjong Pagar, it was announced that Hafiz would join Home United for the 2012 S.League season.
+After a one year stint with Tanjong Pagar United, it was announced that Hafiz would join Home United for the 2012 S.League season.

 Geylang International

 It was announced in 2014 that Hafiz would join Geylang International.

 Warriors

 Hafiz joined Warriors in 2016 and that was where he was recalled up to the national team.